chris-belcher/electrum-personal-server/README.md

   `--server localhost:50002:s`.

 * Download the [latest release](https://github.com/chris-belcher/electrum-personal-server/releases)
   of Electrum Personal Server.
-Enter the directory and copy the file `config.cfg_sample` to `config.cfg`.
+If using Windows OS take the packaged binary release build `electrumpersonalserver-windows-release-XXX.zip`.

-* Edit the file `config.cfg` to configure everything about the server.
+* Extract and enter the directory, and copy the file `config.ini_sample` to `config.ini`.
+Edit the file `config.ini` to configure everything about the server.
 Add your wallet master public keys or watch-only addresses to the `[master-public-keys]` and `[watch-only-addresses]` sections.
-Master public keys for an Electrum wallet (which start with xpub/ypub/zpub) can be found in the Electrum client menu `Wallet` -> `Information`.
+Master public keys for an Electrum wallet (which start with xpub/ypub/zpub/etc) can be found in the Electrum client menu `Wallet` -> `Information`.
 You can add multiple master public keys or watch-only addresses by adding separate lines for the different keys/addresses: